 Which Part Of Egg Is Good For Hair Growth?

 The whole egg helps with hair growth; the white contains protein to strengthen your hair, whilst the yolk contains vitamins to help the scalp and new hair.

 A banana, egg, and olive oil hair mask will provide all the nutrients and scalp stimulation you need to really promote your hair growth.

 Egg masks are known to make hair more voluminous.

-As the egg is also said to lessen hair loss and increase growth, your hair may appear thicker as there are more strands remaining on your head rather than on your brush (source 1).
+As the egg is also said to lessen hair loss and increase growth, your hair may appear thicker as more strands remain on your head than on your brush (source 1).

 Does Egg White Make Hair Dry?